Milley Says He Was Wrong to Accompany Trump on Church Walk

 Milley's comments at the National Defense University were his first public statements about the Lafayette Square event on June 1, which the White House has hailed as a “leadership moment” for Trump akin to Winston Churchill inspecting damage from German bombs in London during World War II.

-The public uproar following Floyd's death has created multiple layers of extraordinary tension between Trump and senior Pentagon officials.
+The public uproar following Floyd's death at the hands of Minneapolis police has created multiple layers of extraordinary tension between Trump and senior Pentagon officials.
 When Esper told reporters on June 3 that he had opposed Trump bringing active-duty troops on the streets of the nation's capital to confront protesters and potential looters, Trump castigated him in a face-to-face meeting.

 He said all senior military leaders must be aware that their words and actions will be closely watched.